AlvaroCavalcante/hand-face-detector/README.md

 ```
 python3 utils/xml_to_csv.py -i /xml-path -o /csv-output-path
 ```
+It's possible that some labels were incorrectly converted in this process.
+In order to check if the train and test labels are correct you can run the **verify_labels.py** script, changing the base path to indicate your current path.

 Finally, it's necessary to convert the CSV files into TFRecord format to train the object detector using the TF Data API.
 To do so, just run the following code:
 ```
 python3 utils/generate_tfrecord.py --csv_input=/path-to-csv --output_path ./output.record --img_path=/path-to-images --label_map=./utils/label_map.pbtxt --n_splits n_files_to_generate